texstudio-org/texstudio/utilities/manual/source/configuration.md

 be set to default value or removed completely, the items \"\<default\>\" or \"\<none\>\" at the top of the list can be selected respectively.

 Additional some function of the `ESC` key can be set.
-It can close the log-view, the embedded pdf viewer or leave the fullscreen mode.
+It can close the log-view, the embedded pdf viewer or leave the full-screen mode.

 Show Shortcuts in Tooltips
 :  Show shortcuts in tooltips on toolbar actions or not.